Hip Impingement – FAI

 There are three kinds of ‘mismatch’ of hip shapes:

-Eventually over many years, the articular cartilage may wear away in some areas, exposing the bone underneath it.
+When hip impingement occurs over many years, the articular cartilage may wear away in some areas, exposing the bone underneath it.
 Because the frictional forces increase when the cartilage isn’t functioning properly, this can in turn cause the articular cartilage on the head of the femur to fail.
 This bone on bone situation is the beginning of hip osteoarthritis.
 Not all causes of FAI go on to become hip arthritis, but many do.
 Cam impingement tends to occur most frequently in young men, but women can also have cam problems.

 In this scenario, it’s the socket that causes the mischief.
 Excessive bone at the rim of the socket can resulted in the labrum becoming frayed when it makes contact with the neck of the femur during movement of the hip.
 It’s a condition that we tend to see in most commonly in middle-aged women.
 The good news is, the prognosis for a pincer problem is better than for a cam problem, as it’s much less likely you’d go on to develop hip osteoarthritis.